algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ## Glossary
 [^1]: **CORIS Innovation** : CORIS Innovation is the parent company and creator of the SportShields device we are developing.
 [^2]: **ALGOSUP** : ALGOSUP is an international developer school based in Vierzon in the B3.
+[^3]: **GNSS sensor** : Nowadays, a GNSS (Global Navigation Satellite System) sensor is one of the basic on-board pieces of equipment in an aircraft, enabling it to record many navigational parameters, such as position, speed, time, and rotation angle in real time
-[^3]: **HTTP Post Request** : In web communication, POST requests are utilized to send data to a server to create or update a resource.
+[^4]: **HTTP Post Request** : In web communication, POST requests are utilized to send data to a server to create or update a resource.
 The information submitted to the server with POST request method is archived in the request body of the HTTP request.
-[^4]: **API** : An API, or an application programming interface, is a set of code-based instructions that enable different software components to communicate and share data.
+[^5]: **API** : An API, or an application programming interface, is a set of code-based instructions that enable different software components to communicate and share data.
-[^5]: **VPS** : A Virtual Private Server (VPS) is a virtual server that runs on a logical partition on a host machine.
+[^6]: **VPS** : A Virtual Private Server (VPS) is a virtual server that runs on a logical partition on a host machine.
+[^7]: **GSM module** : A GSM module is a specialized type of device which accepts a SIM card, and operates over a subscription to a mobile operator, just like a cell phone or pager.
+[^8]: **NFC** : The NFC (Near Field Communication) is a form of contactless, close proximity, radio communications based on radio-frequency identification (RFID) technology.
+[^9]: **Microcontroller-based** : A microcontroller is a compact integrated circuit designed to govern a specific operation in an embedded system.
+A typical microcontroller includes a processor, memory and input/output (I/O) peripherals on a single chip
+[^10]: **Arduino** : Arduino is the name of a popular open electronic learning platform for teaching Physical Computing based around a set of open standards.